On the Road Again (Roy Wood album)

 On the Road Again is the third solo album by Roy Wood.
-The album was released only due to the intervention of Warner Bros. boss Mo Ostin, but it was only released in the United States, Germany and the Netherlands.
+The album was released only due to the intervention of Warner Bros. boss Mo Ostin.
+Still, it was only released in the United States, Germany and the Netherlands.
 The album includes guest appearances from Carl Wayne, Andy Fairweather-Low and John Bonham.

 Two singles were released from the album: The title track (with Wizzard's "Saxmaniacs", an instrumental from the then-unreleased album Main Street, on the b-side) and "Keep Your Hands on the Wheel" (with Wizzo Band's "Giant Footsteps", from their only album Super Active Wizzo, on the B-side).
 "Dancing at the Rainbow's End" was also released as a single, but credited to Wizzo Band.

+Critical reception

+The Globe and Mail wrote that "the music is slightly more interesting than your average brand of pop-rock, with at least a half-dozen moments of pure inspiration."